Economy of Barbados: Wages

 Although Barbadians have been ranked as being on the high end of wages compared to those in the Americas, prices for food, goods and services are also extremely high.
-The only legislated minimum wage in Barbados is for shop assistants, where wages can be no less than BBD$5.00 (~ US$2.50) per hour.
+The national minimum wage in Barbados, where wages can be no less than BBD$8.50 (~ US$4.21) per hour.

-In October 2009, Dr. DeLisle Worrell, who later become the replacement governor of Barbados' Central Bank of Barbados and was executive director of the Centre for Money and Finance at the UWI Cave Hill Campus revealed that "the average Barbadian now earns between BBD$200 and BBD$499 per week...."
+In October 2009, Dr. DeLisle Worrell, who later become the replacement governor of Barbados's Central Bank of Barbados and was executive director of the Centre for Money and Finance at the UWI Cave Hill Campus revealed that "the average Barbadian now earns between BBD$200 and BBD$499 per week...."

-In 2010 Barbados' population was tabulated at some 281,968 with 80% at working age yet less than half (106,241 or 38%) were actually registered as employed.
+In 2010 Barbados's population was tabulated at some 281,968 with 80% at working age yet less than half (106,241 or 38%) were actually registered as employed.

 Of these the overall estimates of his finds showed that: